-Answered By: Research Center Desk Last Updated: Jun 22, 2017 Views: 76
+Answered By: Research Center Desk Last Updated: Jan 29, 2018 Views: 312

-The University of Denver Special Collections and Archives only receives theses and dissertations which are reviewed by the Office of Graduate Studies.
-All other graduate final research projects, if they are retained, are typically managed by the degree-granting department, though in some cases, we have Not all graduate degree programs require a formal thesis or dissertation.
-University of Denver Special Collections and Archives only receives theses and dissertations which go through the office of Graduate Studies.
+The University of Denver Special Collections and Archives department only receives theses and dissertations that are reviewed by the Office of Graduate Studies.
+All other graduate final research projects, if they are retained, are typically managed by the degree-granting department.
+Not all graduate degree programs require a formal thesis or dissertation.
 Major research papers and other similar final projects completed as a fulfillment of a particular program that do not go through Graduate Studies are not deposited with Special Collections and Archives.

 If you cannot locate a dissertation using the tools above, please contact the Research Center, and someone will assist you.